Events, Grants, Opportunities

 Everything we’ve got going on

-We work in collaboration with trusted partners to make community solidarity happen for and with farmers.
-Check out our calendar and reach out if you have questions.
+We collaborate with trusted partners to make community solidarity happen for and with farmers.
+Check out our calendar often and reach out if you have questions.
 We help farmers apply for grants, business plan, find resources!
+Oftentimes webinars are recorded and made available; if so, we will udpate the calendar listing to include a link.

 Skyhigh Grant Application OPEN